-3. Partial Shift Vacation
+4. Partial Shift Vacation

 - a.
-An employee may sign up for a partial shift vacation no sooner than the shift prior to the beginning of the employee's next work cycle.
-For example: If an employee is working January 1 & 2, he/she may sign a partial for January 7 & 8 beginning January 2.
+An employee may sign-up for a partial shift vacation no sooner than the shift prior to the beginning of the employee's next work cycle.
+For example: If an employee is working January 1 & 2, they may sign a partial for January 7 & 8 beginning January 2.
 The employee may sign a partial vacation for either or both shifts of the work cycle at the time.
 The day must be "open" for signing. - b.
-All partial vacations shall be of eight (8) hours or more in duration.
-No partial vacations will be signed that result in an employee returning to work after 2300 hours.
-Any partial vacation that would result in the employee returning to duty after 2300 hours requires the employee to take the remainder of the shift as vacation. - c.
-An employee may be allowed time away from duty at the discretion and with the approval of the shift commander.
+All partial vacations shall be of twelve (12) hours in duration.
+Partial vacation shifts are either 0700 to 1900 or 1900 to 0700. - c.
+An employee may be allowed time away from duty at the discretion and with the approval of the shift commander. - E. Scheduling Forty (40)-Hour Week Personnel